Philadelphia Performing Arts reimagines the curriculum.

-Having students at Philadelphia Performing Arts use iPad is "really about giving kids an opportunity to figure out what types of learners they are”, explains Corosanite.
+Having students at Philadelphia Performing Arts use iPad is “really about giving kids an opportunity to figure out what types of learners they are,” explains Corosanite.
 Teachers are able to provide multiple assignment options through iTunes U courses, letting students choose between shooting a video, writing a song, drawing a sketch or creating a Keynote presentation.
-Students complete assignments using their preferred apps, movies and books.
-In algebra class, they create a rap song in GarageBand, using their own words and rhymes to understand quadratic equations.
+Students complete assignments using their preferred apps, films and books.
+In algebra lessons, they create a rap song in GarageBand, using their own words and rhymes to understand quadratic equations.
 In a French class, they develop dialogue and stories for an iMovie film to help them better understand French language and culture.
 By allowing students to express their newfound knowledge however they choose, iPad helps them become more self-reliant.

 For students, the content creation apps on iPad provide the mobility they need for learning both inside and outside the classroom.
-For example, they bring iPad outside and use it to take pictures of memorials in downtown Philadelphia.
+For example, they bring iPad outside and use it to take pictures of memorials in central Philadelphia.
 For this joint English and social studies project, students use what they’ve learnt to create their own memorials based around subjects they choose.
 They use a 3D modelling app on iPad to design new monuments, then sculpt them in the real world.
-This helps students understand what's involved in creating these works of art and the narrative each one tells.
+This helps students understand what’s involved in creating these works of art and the narrative each one tells.
 “The creative process [helps] make learning much more engaging,” says DiPaulo.

 Results that empower students and inspire teachers.

-It’s clear to the school’s faculty that iPad has contributed to students’ eagerness to learn.
+It’s clear to the school’s teaching staff that iPad has contributed to students’ eagerness to learn.
 “Kids just light up and their learning comes to life when they’re allowed to do a project that interests them.
 Their engagement is through the roof,” says Corosanite.
 “We’ve seen huge improvements in our test scores, double-digit gains on benchmarks from students who have come from [local] schools,” he adds.